 Erie County Cultural Heritage Plan

 Preservation Erie and the Erie County Department of Planning worked collaboratively to create the Erie County Cultural Heritage Plan, which was funded in part by the Pennsylvania Historical and Museum Commission and the Erie Community Foundation, is expected to have real and lasting impacts on every community within Erie County.
 Its content will help community leaders, residents and organizations set priorities, coordinate efforts, increase capacities and identify ways that preservation practices can be bolstered for economic growth, environmental sustainability, and an improved quality of life.
-The document was adopted by Erie County Council August 2017, and may be downloaded as a PDF from the county’s website.
+The document was adopted by Erie County Council August 2017 and may be downloaded as a PDF.

 County-Wide Historic Resource Inventory